tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 beliefs do not change easily.
 Studies have shown that, when faced with new information that contradicts an existing belief, people experience cognitive dissonance, and often reject the new information entirely.
-They may even hold _more strongly_ to their false beliefs.
+They may even hold _more strongly_ to their false beliefs, a phenomenon known as belief perseverance.
 Acknowledging what we do not know, and cultivating a mindset of openness, can mitigate these negative self-limiting effects.

 **TODO**: _expand on the dangers of false certainty and why it eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being